osPrims/chatApp/CONTRIBUTING.md

 - It's recommended that you create a new branch to work on.
 - Write a fitting title and give appropriate details in the description while creating a Pull Request.
 - Also try to attach relevant screenshots, if any.
+- Please do not create PRs which are not resolving an already created issue.
+In order to streamline workflow, create an issue and get it assigned before submitting a pull request for it.

 ## Creating an Issue
 - Feel free to report bugs/new features/enhancements/documentation errors in the repository's 'Issues' section.